AUDIT COMMITTEE CHARTER

-15. Prepare the report of the Committee required by the SEC rules to be included in the Company’s annual proxy statement.
+15. Oversee preparation of the report of the Committee required by the SEC rules to be included in the Company’s annual proxy statement.

 Oversight of the Company’s Relationship with the External Auditors

 16. Be directly responsible for the appointment, compensation, retention and oversight of the work of the External Auditors (including resolution of disagreements between management and the External Auditors regarding financial reporting).
-In this regard, the Committee shall appoint and retain, compensate, evaluate and terminate, when appropriate, the External Auditors, who shall report directly to the Committee.
+In this regard, the Committee shall appoint and retain (subject to ratification by the Company’s shareholders), compensate, evaluate and terminate, when appropriate, the External Auditors, who shall report directly to the Committee.

-17. Subject to the de minimis exception for non-audit services described in Section 10A(i)(1)(B) of the Securities Exchange Act of 1934, pre-approve (except as delegated to the Committee Chairman to the extent allowed by law) all audit and non-audit services to be performed by the External Auditors, including approving the itemized fees for both the annual audit and non-audit services and confirmations from the External Auditors that any such non-audit services are permitted by law, with a focus on identifying any matters that might affect the scope of the audit or the independence of the External Auditors.
+17. Pre-approve (except as delegated to the Committee Chairman to the extent allowed by law) all audit and non-audit services to be performed by the External Auditors, including approving the itemized fees for both the annual audit and non-audit services and confirmations from the External Auditors that any such non-audit services are permitted by law, with a focus on identifying any matters that might affect the scope of the audit or the independence of the External Auditors.
 When any such power is delegated to the Committee Chairman, he or she must disclose all determinations to the full Committee at the next scheduled meeting of the Committee.

-18. Obtain and review a report by the External Auditors at least annually describing: (a) the firm’s system of internal quality-control procedures; (b) the results of the most recent internal quality-control review, or peer review, of the firm, and of an inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more external audits carried out by the firm, including any reports on inspections of the firm conducted by the PCAOB; and (c) (to assess the auditor’s independence) all relationships between the External Auditors and the Company and any other relationships that could impact independence.
+18. Obtain and review a report by the External Auditors at least annually describing: (a) the firm’s system of internal quality-control procedures; (b) the results of the most recent internal quality-control review, or peer review, of the firm, and of an inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more external audits carried out by the firm, including any reports on inspections of the firm conducted by the PCAOB, and any material issues raised and any steps taken to address these issues; and (c) (to assess the auditor’s independence) all relationships between the External Auditors and the Company and any other relationships that could impact independence.